 NOTICE OF SALE

-NOTICE: ANYONE THAT ATTENDS WILL BE EXPECTED TO SOCIALLY DISTANCE.
-The successful bidder will be required to pay interest on the amount of the bid from the date of sale to date of compliance with the bid at the rate of 7.45% per annum.
+Purchaser to pay for documentary stamps on Special Referee’s Deed.
+The successful bidder will be required to pay interest on the balance of the bid from the date of sale to date of compliance with the bid at the rate of 12.800% per annum.

 Special Referee for Dillon County

 Attorney for Plaintiff